Bricks for Autism LEGO® - Based Therapy Clinical Research Findings

 Lego®- Based Therapy Children Social Communication Program

-Press Release: First Joint Research by City University of Hong Kong and Bricks for Autism C.I.C., UK shows LEGO®-Based Therapy Effective in Improving Social Behaviors of Autistic Children
+Press Release: First Joint Research by City University of Hong Kong and Play Included C.I.C. shows LEGO®-Based Therapy Effective in Improving Social Behaviors of Autistic Children

 Research Result Presented by Dr. Andrew Low, City University of Hong Kong on July 9, 2019